RBVI/ChimeraX/docs/devel/tutorials/bundle_info.rst

 For your bundle to open a file, it needs to provide information to the "open command" manager about what data format it can open, what arguments it needs, what function to call, *etc.*.
-Some of that info is provided as attributes in the `Provider`_ tag, but the lion's share is provided when the open-command manager calls your bundle's ``BundleAPI.run_provider`` method.
+Some of that info is provided as attributes in the `Provider`_ tag, but the lion's share is provided when the open-command manager calls your bundle's :py:meth:`~chimerax.core.toolshed.BundleAPI.run_provider` method.
 That call will only occur when ChimeraX tries to open the kind of data that your `Provider`_ tag says you can open.